 Progress report.
-Groups should provide one 5-page written progress report during the course and present it in class.
-This report is intended to provide me with both an update on each group progress as well as with a means to support each group in succeeding with their goals.
-The progress report and its presentation are evaluated and account for 5% of the Group's grade.
+Groups will provide one 5-page written progress report during the course and present it in class.
+The intent of this report is to provide me with an update on each group progress as well as with a means to support each group in succeeding with their goals.
+The progress report and its presentation account for 5% of the Group's final project grade.

-The progress report must be submitted via Blackboard by Sunday, 3/19, 11:59 p.m. eastern time.
+The progress report must be submitted via Blackboard by Tues, 10/10, noon eastern time.
 This report should include brief descriptions of:

-- The DSS Concept; - User requirements; and

-- Project management plan. - Description of the model, dialogue and data subsystems; - Implementation plan (what will be implemented in your prototype); and - Evaluation plan (how will you evaluate your prototype).
+- The DSS Concept; - User requirements; and - Project management plan. - Description of the model, dialogue and data subsystems; - Implementation plan (what will be implemented in your prototype); and - Evaluation plan (how will you evaluate your prototype).

-A progress report presentation will be given in class on Monday, 3/20 (week 8).
-Details regarding this presentation will be given closer to the event.
+A progress report presentation will be given in class on Thursday, 10/12 (week 7).
+Details regarding this presentation will be provided closer to the event.

 Group Project Oral presentations.
-Each group will have 23 minutes to present their work, while at least 5 minutes will be reserved for questions.
-Slides must be submitted via Blackboard no later than 2 p.m., Eastern Time, of the day before the presentation!
-It is tolerable to make changes to your presentation after submitting it, although you are expected to submit a reasonably "close-to-final" version of the actual presentation.
+Each group will have 23 minutes to present their work, including at least 5 minutes for questions.
+One member of the group must submit slides via Blackboard no later than 2 p.m., Eastern Time, of the day before the presentation!
+It is tolerable to make changes to your presentation after submitting it, although you should submit a reasonably "close-to-final" version of the actual presentation.